mohantalachutla/mfe-cart/README.md

-# mfe-starter-react
+# mfe-cart-react

-The is a react mfe starter app
+The is a react mfe cart app

 ## Installation